 Non-resident for tax purposes?

-The UK are by no means alone, the US offers a similar system, the Foreign Earned Income Exclusion, which allows up to $100k, earnt in yachting to be disclosed tax free dependent on your circumstances.
+The US offers a similar system, known as the Foreign Earned Income Exclusion, which allows up to $104,100 during the 2018 tax year, to be earned whilst employed in yachting to be disclosed tax free dependent on your circumstances.

 What do I do now?